AI Keyboards for Dyslexia and Accessibility: Voice Typing and Grammar Support

 What makes this technology particularly effective is its adaptability.
 The AI keyboard with customizable assistants learns your personal vocabulary, including technical terms, names, and phrases you use frequently.
 This personalization means the suggestions become increasingly relevant over time.

 The statistics support these anecdotal experiences.
-Studies show that effective word prediction can:
+Studies from 2025-2026 show that effective word prediction can:

 For professionals in specialized fields, this adaptability is crucial.
 A medical student with dyslexia explained: "The keyboard learned medical terminology I use regularly, which has been invaluable during my clinical rotations when I need to take quick notes."